benjaminwelch/ruby-projects/mastermind/README.md

 # The Odin Project: Mastermind
 ##### Can you break the code?

 This is my implementation of MASTERMIND.
-I did not implement the ability for the human player to chose whether they are the CODEMAKER or CODEMAKER.
+I did not implement the ability for the human player to chose whether they are the CODEMAKER/CODEBREAKER.
 The human is always the CODEBREAKER.

-I was a bit too ambitious and implemented things like:
+I was a bit too ambitious up front and implemented things like:
 - full MASTERMIND board in the terminal
   - getting this to work/look right took quite a bit of work.
 - use of emoji so you can still play with colors like the hardware game.